 [Editors’ Note: Placeholder text, since some of the parameters used for RLS were not final]

 RAS Study 1 employed the vehicular radar system parameters in place as of May 2025 to calculate the spectral power flux density received at a radio astronomy station at 5 km geographic elevation from a model vehicle equipped with 2 type X and 6 type Y radars situated at 2.5 and 5 km elevation and transmitting at several frequencies between 252 and 432 GHz.
 The horizontal orientation of the vehicle was averaged to calculate the distances at which the means pfd fell below the radio astronomy protection level and the distance at which the threshold was exceeded for 2% of the time, assuming a random orientation of the vehicle.
 The study will be extended to consider the adjacent band case and updated to use the system parameters introduced in the November 2025 meeting.

+2/1.8/3.X EESS

+[Editors’ Note: Placeholder text, since some of the parameters used for RLS were not final]

+These calculations are addressing the adjacent band 250-252 GHz case, for the following radars: Radar A (scanning), Radar B (tracking), Vehicular radar X (short-range), and Vehicular radar Y (parking operation)

+Study A shows that radars A and B (in aggregate) are maintaining compatibility with EESS (passive) with safe margin given the characteristics and deployment densities studied.

+For vehicular radars X and Y this is assessed to be more potentially problematic with threshold power limit of [XX dBW/MHz] per unit radar to ensure compatibility with EESS (passive).

 2/1.8/4 Methods to satisfy the agenda item